Probate Q&A Series

 • Offer a buy-out.
 Propose to purchase the co-heir’s share at fair market value.
 You may obtain an appraisal to set the price.
 A fair offer can motivate an unwilling co-owner to sell.

-• File a partition action in Superior Court.
-Under G.S.
-46-6, any tenant in common may petition the court for partition.
+• File a partition action in the Court of Common Pleas.
+Under South Carolina law, any tenant in common may bring an action for partition.
 The court can order:

-• A physical division of the land (partition in kind) if it does not substantially impair its value.
+• A physical division of the land (partition in kind) if it can be made fairly and equitably.

-• A public sale if division is impractical, under G.S.
-46-7, with proceeds divided by ownership share.
+• A sale if partition in kind is not practicable or would result in manifest injury to the owners, with proceeds divided by ownership share.

 • Seek interim relief.
-If the uncooperative co-heir damages or wastes the property, you may ask the court for an injunction or a turnover of rents and profits until the final partition.
+If the uncooperative co-heir damages or wastes the property, you may ask the court for an injunction or an accounting of rents and profits until the final partition.

 Partition actions involve filing fees, service of process, and potential attorney fees.
-Courts typically encourage settlement before ordering a sale.
+Courts may encourage settlement before ordering a sale.
 You control costs by pursuing early mediation or a buy-out if possible.

 2. Key Takeaways

-• Co-heirs inherit property as tenants in common in North Carolina (see G.S.
-46-2).
+• Co-heirs commonly inherit property as tenants in common in South Carolina.

 • Try negotiation or mediation before filing a lawsuit.